-Master's in Data Engineering Guide for 2024
+Master's in Data Engineering Guide (Updated in 2024)

-Master's in Data Engineering Guide for 2024
+Master's in Data Engineering Guide (Updated in 2024)

 Introduction